 You’ll want to look at more than the loan amount and interest rates.
 Compare additional fees, repayment terms and any other additional costs.

 If you prefer to make payments online, you may want a tech-savvy bank or online lender.
 But if you’d rather make payments in person or through the mail, a credit union or traditional bank may be a better choice.

 Gather documentation and other information

 Once you’ve selected a lender, it’s time to gather your documentation and other information to prepare for the next step.
-The types of documents you need can vary by lender, but expect to provide:
+The types of documents you need as you consolidate business debt can vary by lender, but expect to provide: